 In Luke 19:13 — And he called his ten servants, and delivered them ten mina, and said to them, "Occupy i.e. trade till I come".
 Now in Israel 60 mina (of approx 1 kg weight) made up one talent.
 While at the time of the Exodus a mina of silver weighed 50 shekels (with 20 grains/grams per shekel), at the time of Ezekiel a mina (or maneh) equalled 60 shekels — Babylon's influence now meant a lower shekel weight measurement.
 Each shekel was 20 grains but 16.8 grams in weight (see

-Now click here for some background on how the silver Roman denarius or (d) became the silver penny in England around the year 790, with 12 denarii originally the value of a gold solidus coin or (s), now called a shilling amount, and 240 pennies being equal to a pound of silver — lb or £ from the Latin word Libra i.e. £sd.
+Click here for some background on how this silver denarius or (d) became the silver penny in England around the year 790, with 12 denarii originally the value of a gold solidus coin or (s), now called a shilling amount, and 240 pennies being equal to a pound of silver — lb or £ from the Latin word Libra i.e. £sd.
 This pound which we now call the Tower pound — from the Tower of London where the scales were kept — weighed 350 grams and though each penny contained just 1½ grams of silver, it was still an improvement on the sceattas they replaced which had 1.3 grams (or less) of silver.

 About the denarius (Silver Roman coin) — a day's worth of common labour: